davidwl/AppLaunchpad/docs/general-settings.md

 ## Third-party cookies support check

 You can check whether the user's browser supports third-party cookies by defining a **thirdPartyCookieCheck** object which expects a function called **thirdPartyCookieErrorHandling** and an optional **thirdPartyCookiesScriptLocation** parameter.
-When **thirdPartyCookiesScriptLocation** is set, the Luigi Core application checks third-party cookie support only once and not on every micro frontend call.
-If it is *not* set, the Luigi Core application checks third-party cookie support whenever a micro frontend is loaded.
+When **thirdPartyCookiesScriptLocation** is set, the AppLaunchpad Core application checks third-party cookie support only once and not on every micro frontend call.
+If it is *not* set, the AppLaunchpad Core application checks third-party cookie support whenever a micro frontend is loaded.

-To detect whether the user's browser supports the mechanism, use the script in the [`third-party-cookies`](https://github.com/SAP/luigi/tree/master/core/third-party-cookies) catalog.
+To detect whether the user's browser supports the mechanism, use the script in the [`third-party-cookies`](https://github.com/davidwl/applaunchpad/tree/master/core/third-party-cookies) catalog.
 Deploy this file on a domain different from your main application's and set **thirdPartyCookieScriptLocation** to the `init.html` file.
-During initialization, Luigi detects cookies support and produces an alert if cookies are disabled in the user's browser.
+During initialization, AppLaunchpad detects cookies support and produces an alert if cookies are disabled in the user's browser.

 ### Parameters

 #### thirdPartyCookieCheck
 - **type**: object
-- **description**: object defined in the general settings part of the Luigi configuration file, containing the **thirdPartyCookieErrorHandling** function and an optional **thirdPartyCookiesScriptLocation** parameter.
+- **description**: object defined in the general settings part of the AppLaunchpad configuration file, containing the **thirdPartyCookieErrorHandling** function and an optional **thirdPartyCookiesScriptLocation** parameter.

 #### thirdPartyCookieErrorHandling
 - **type**: function
-- **description**: a function where you could call an alert like `Luigi.ux().showAlert({})`.
+- **description**: a function where you could call an alert like `AppLaunchpad.ux().showAlert({})`.

 #### thirdPartyCookieScriptLocation**
 - **type**: string